Glossary

 • Bundling

-The act of retiring carbon credits from a non-endorsed carbon crediting programme with carbon credits from an endorsed crediting programme, on a one-to-one ratio.
-In a bundling scenario, compensation is achieved only through the endorsed carbon credits.
+This refers to an exception clause in the Code where carbon credits from a non-endorsed carbon crediting programme are retired on a one-for-one basis with carbon credits from an Endorsed crediting programme.
+In a bundling scenario, compensation is achieved only through the Endorsed carbon credits.
 ICROA considers bundling as an exception, and a maximum of 10% of an Accredited Organisation’s annual volume of carbon credits transacted is permissible.

 • Cancellation